Updated: Sep 23

-From April 6 this year until April 5, 2023, NI contributions will rise by 1.25%.
-This translates for most employees to a change from the previous rate of 12% to 13.25% on the majority of their earnings, the amount between the primary threshold (PT) and upper earnings limit (UEL), and from 2% to 3.25% for income above the upper earnings limit.
-But not all employees are affected equally, depending on their National Insurance class.
+From April 6 2022 until April 5, 2023, NI contributions will rise by 1.25%.
+This translates for most employees to a change from the previous rate of 12% to 13.25% on the majority of their earnings, the amount between the tax-free allowance (primary threshold) and upper earnings limit (UEL), and from 2.0% to 3.25% for income above the upper earnings limit.
+But not all employees are affected equally, depending on their National Insurance category.

 What do I need to know about the National Insurance increase from April 2022?

 The national insurance hike is the first of a two-stage plan.
-For this tax year 22/23, employees and employers will see an increase in their contributions by 1.25% or an additional 1.25p for every pound earned.
+For this tax year 22/23, both employees and employers will see an increase in their contributions by 1.25% or an additional 1.25p for every pound earned.
 This increase applies to Class 1, 1A, 1B and Class 4 contributions.
-Here’s how this year’s national insurance rates compares to previously:

 Tax Year 2021/22